Photo: Tommy Simonsen

 Svalbard Arctic Expedition

-Polar Bears International invites you to join us for an immersive Arctic experience June 25-July 2, 2025!
+Polar Bears International invites you to join us for an immersive Arctic experience July 16-26, 2026!

-Aboard the M/S Sjøveien, you’ll journey through an Arctic paradise, exploring deep fjords, glaciers, and majestic mountain ranges while uncovering the region's rich history.
-Along the way, you'll keep an eye out for incredible wildlife, from reindeer and blankets of wildflowers to migratory birds, marine life, and the iconic polar bears, walruses, and whales!
+By land and aboard the R/S Kinfish, you’ll explore a true Arctic wonderland—sailing deep fjords, hiking near glaciers, and taking in dramatic mountain landscapes rich with history.
+Along the way, watch for remarkable wildlife, from reindeer and summer wildflowers to seabirds, marine life, and iconic Arctic species including polar bears, walruses and whales.

 With limited availability, don’t wait to reserve your spot on this Arctic expedition!